-This is set out in Para 3.8.

-8. Impact on corporate policies, priorities, performance and community impact

-8.1 The management and operation of the HRA strives to support vulnerable residents.
+- 7.1 The engagement with tenants is set out in Para 3.8. - 7.2 The Housing Overview and Scrutiny Committee were presented with the report on 11 January 2022. - 8.
+Impact on corporate policies, priorities, performance and community impact - 8.1 The management and operation of the HRA strives to support vulnerable residents.
 The 30 year business plan sets out to ensure there is value for money within the Housing Service.
 The service is committed to the delivery of decent homes for its tenants, and compliance with legislation.